Creatieve woekerpraktijken

 • Meeting with the makers and their workshops at De Stadsmakers.
 Their community will function as our basecamp.
 We can use a large, covered space in the open-air, and all kinds of shared infrastructure.

-• Students will have the chance to go in conversation with author of Low-Tech-Magazine Kris De Decker.
+• Students will have the chance to go in conversation with Kris De Decker, the author of Low-Tech-Magazine.
 His lecture is called: “Obsolete technology.
 There is a lot of potential in past and often forgotten knowledge and technologies when it comes to designing a sustainable society.”

 • Implementing the results in a presentation moment during a catered closing event.
 Your registration fee will be used for this evening.

-Would you like to take part? (or do you have any further questions?)
-Please write a short motivation (5-10 sentences )by the 5th of July, to: softconnectionlab@gmail.com.
-There is a limited number of 24 students that can participate.
+Would you like to take part?
+Or do you have still questions?
+Please write a short motivation of about 5-10 sentences by the 15th of July to softconnectionlab@gmail.com.
+There is a limited number of 12 (!) students that can participate.
 Towards mid-July we will let you know if you’re selected, ask you to transfer 25 euros and provide you with a detailed plan of the whole week.

 Date: 4 – 9 September 2023